ttl256/euivator/README.md

 last-modified and content-length headers as an input to generate ETag.
 Multiple nodes serve the files and last-modified differs for each of them by a few seconds.

+## Configuration

+Refer to `configs/euivator.yaml.sample` to check available options.
+Same options are available via environment variables in the form of `EUIVATOR_*`.